Moving schools during the school year

 How to apply for a place at a Solihull primary, infant, junior or secondary school at any time after the normal intake.

-The School Admissions Team no longer processes applications for nursery places.
+We no longer process applications for nursery places.
 You should contact your preferred school directly to enquire about nursery place availability.